TRENT-OS/test_certparser/README.md

 ## Overview

-Provide tests for the SEOS Cert LIB
+Provide tests for the OS Cert LIB